davidhochman/DataProcessing/README.md

 3. Navigate to the `src` directory containing the Java files.

-4. Run the `InMemoryDatabase.java` file which contains the provided main method.
+4. Run the `storage.java` file which contains the provided main method.

 5. Modify the main method to do additional testing if necesary.